 MOVING FORWARD WITH HELP

 If you or a loved one have experienced a brain injury due to a work incident that was caused by someone else, seek legal assistance now.
 At Hiden, Rott & Oertle, LLP, we know that your focus needs to be on recovery.
 That is why our qualified and experienced team will work diligently on your behalf to recover the compensation you need.
 This can include coverage of medical bills as well as hidden expenses like lost wages and pain and suffering damages.
-If you need a San Diego work-related brain injury attorney, you can contact usfor a free consultation by calling at 619-296-5884.
+If you need a San Diego work-related brain injury attorney, you can contact usfor a free consultation by calling at at our office.